Skip to content

 Docker simplicity.
 Multi-machine power.

-Uncloud is a lightweight clustering and container orchestration tool that lets you deploy and manage web apps across cloud VMs and bare metal with minimized cluster management overhead.
+Uncloud is a lightweight clustering and container orchestration tool that lets you deploy and manage web apps across cloud VMs and bare metal with minimised cluster management overhead.
 It creates a secure WireGuard mesh network between your Docker hosts and provides automatic service discovery, load balancing, ingress with HTTPS, and simple CLI commands to manage your apps.

 Unlike traditional orchestrators, there's no central control plane and quorum to maintain.
-Each machine maintains a synchronized copy of the cluster state through peer-to-peer communication, keeping cluster operations functional even if some machines go offline.
+Each machine maintains a synchronised copy of the cluster state through peer-to-peer communication, keeping cluster operations functional even if some machines go offline.

 ✨ Features